 Much of my work centers on how medieval writers theorized life in wartime: how poets responded to the experience of war; how political theorists created international frameworks for the law of war; and how historians recorded the events of war.
-Although I am a medievalist by training, I find it impossible to study these topics without thinking about the way writers and artists respond to war today.
+Although I am a medievalist by training, I am also interested in how writers and artists respond to war today.

 I also have a long-standing interest in the construction of nations, particularly how the meaning of names like ‘England,’ ‘Scotland,’ and ‘Britain,’ change over time.

 Through my scholarship I aim to rethink inherited nationalist and monolingual historical scripts and revise a scholarly history that isolates war into national, linguistic, and disciplinary silos.

 I hold an M.A.
 (Hons) in English Literature from the University of Edinburgh and M.A. in English from the University of Pennsylvania, where I will receive my Ph.D. in 2021.